aimms/how-to/Articles/301/301-Image-Recognition.rst

 You can find information about this API in `IBM Cloud API Docs: Visual Recognition <https://cloud.ibm.com/docs/swift?topic=swift-recognition>`_.

 The Authentication system we'll be using is a simple API key.
 You can use a GET request using the URL of a photo, or a POST request to send the document to analyze to the server.
-(Here, we'll be using the POST request, explained in IBM docs in section *Methods > Classify images*.)
+(Here, we'll be using the POST request, explained in IBM docs in section :menuselection:`Methods > Classify Images`.)

 There are 3 kinds of parameters we can set for this method.